alxroum/Unity-Object-Scattering-Tool/README.md

 Due to the fact that the generation is random, in its current state objects CAN intersect with each other.

-(note: this script works when the game is started, so keeping it on the script on the GameObject after it has been used is discouraged, due to the fact that it will re-scatter the objects every time you hit play).
+(note: this script works when the game is started, so keeping it on the script on the GameObject after it has been used is discouraged due to the fact that it will re-scatter the objects every time you hit play).

 Enjoy!